 Taking trains in China can be challenging for families traveling with kids.
 But if you really have a low budget or want to experience a train ride in China, it's a good idea to combine air travel with some comfortable train rides.
 Still, some prep work shall be done.
 Here are some tips to make your train trip with kids a smooth one.

 Note: tickets usually can be purchased 10-20 days (subject to rules and regulations) prior to departure.

 Soft Sleeper is comparatively expensive but is wonderful for a family with kids.
 Both you and your kids will feel comfortable in a 2- bunk or 4-bunk private compartment with a locking door.
 There are even individual TV and outlet for your laptop in some newer trains.
 In the Hard Sleeper carriage, there are several open compartments, each with 6 sleeping berths (lower, middle, and upper bunk).
 Pricing is based on bunk position.
 The bottom bunk is relatively expensive (I suppose because you don't need to climb up).

 Unless you really have a very low budget or don't mind rubbing shoulders with the large crowds, I would recommend avoiding Hard Seat.
-As you can imagine, you will squeeze shoulder to shoulder to your seat with others and there is little room to stretch the legs.
-A Soft Seat is a bit better than a Hard Seat, meaning you can have more elbow room and cleaner toilet, but this kind of seat is only available on a limited number of trains.
+As you can imagine, you will squeeze shoulder to shoulder to your seat with others and there is little room to stretch your legs.
+A Soft Seat is a bit better than a Hard Seat, meaning you can have more elbow room and a cleaner toilet, but this kind of seat is only available on a limited number of trains.

 In China, tickets for children are priced according to their height.